Tuia 250 Whitianga Street Art

 This Street Art project involves Mercury Bay Art Escape artists including their patron Artist Michael Smither and popular street artists from the Coromandel, Auckland and Hamilton together with internationally renowned street artists Charles & Janine Williams, and TrustMe & Flox.

 The theme of each mural depicts either navigation or relate to the First Encounters coming together of Maori and European in Te Whanganui a Hei (Mercury Bay).

 List of Artists - Tuia 250 Whitianga Street Art Festival:

 Michael D Smither (CNZM, MBAE Patron Artist)

 Anne Bowden (Whitianga based MBAE member)

 Download the Street Art guide and map by clicking the red buttons on the right hand side.
 Also a free guide giving details of the art walk is available from the Whitianga i-site.

-This festival has been made possible with funding from Lottery Tuia – Encounters 250 grants with Te Whanganui a Hei Mercury 250 Trust and the generous support of the artists and landowners involved.
+This festival was made possible with funding from Lottery Tuia – Encounters 250 grants with Te Whanganui a Hei Mercury 250 Trust and the generous support of the artists and landowners involved.

-Sponsorship from Resene, Gordon Harris, The Warehouse Whitianga, Peninsula Scaffolding, Placemakers Whitianga, Hire Worx, New World Whitianga, The Lost Spring, Glass Bottom Boat Catherdral Cove and Donavon & Sons Contractor.
+Sponsorship from Resene, Gordon Harris, The Warehouse Whitianga, Peninsula Scaffolding, Placemakers Whitianga, Hire Worx, New World Whitianga, The Lost Spring, Glass Bottom Boat Cathedral Cove and Donavon & Sons Contractor.

 Administrative support from Creative Waikato and Thames Coromandel District Council - Mercury Bay Community Board.